keglosson/stac-spec/best-practices.md

 [Catalog spec](catalog-spec/catalog-spec.md), and 'catalog' (with a lowercase c) to refer to any full STAC implementation, which can be any mix of Catalogs Collections and Items.*

+### When to use Collection vs Catalog?

+What *should* go in a Collection, versus just in a Catalog?
+A Collection will generally consist of a set of assets that are defined with the same properties and share higher level metadata.
+In the satellite world these would typically all come from the same sensor or constellation.
+It corresponds directly to what others call a "dataset series" (ESA, ISO 19115), "collection" (CNES, NASA), and "dataset" (JAXA, DCAT).
+So if all your Items have the same properties, they probably belong in the same Collection.
+But the construct is deliberately flexible, as there may be good reasons to break the recommendation.

+Catalogs in turn are used for two main things:

+- Split overly large collections into groups
+- Group collections into a catalog of Collections (e.g. as entry point for navigation to several Collections).

+The first case allows users to browse down into the Items of large collections.
+A collection like Landsat usually would start with path and row Catalogs to group by geography, and then year, month and day groups to enable deeper grouping.
+[Dynamic catalogs](#dynamic-catalogs) can provide multiple grouping paths, serving as a sort of faceted search.

+The second case is used when one wants to represent diverse data in a single place.
+If an organization has an internal catalog with Landsat 8, Sentinel 2, NAIP data and several commercial imagery providers then they'd have a root Catalog that would link to a number of different Collections.

+So in conclusion it's best to use Collections for what you want the user to find as a starting point, and then Catalogs are just for structuring and grouping the data.
+Future work includes a mechanism to actually search Collection-level data, hopefully in concert with other specifications.

 ### Static and Dynamic Catalogs

 As mentioned in the main [overview](overview.md), there are two main types of catalogs - static